Why bother to pursue a better life?

 - Home exercises to encourage your progress and help ensure your success.

-Many things inspire me, but one of my most influential experiences has been my work with our military service veterans.
+Many things inspire me, but one of the most influential experiences I've had is my work with our military service veterans.